APEX

 Ninety-one men remaining.

 "Gentlemen!
-Violence is just fear expressing itself!
-We must transcend—"
+Violence is just fear expressing—"

 "You were saying?"